Theatre Royal, Nottingham: History

-It was officially reopened 6 June 1978 by Princess Anne who was “impressed and delighted” and said “…what an improvement on the old place.
-All you had there was the smell of gas.”
-Inside she met with “…City Council leader Coun.
-Jack Green…” and unveiled a plaque in the foyer.

 Phipps’ Building – 1865

 The elegant portico, with its six Corinthian columns of Ancaster stone; owe much to the desire of the Lamberts to build a prestigious theatre.
 Indeed, the orientation of the portico was designed to afford maximum effect, closing a new street from the Great Market Place, Market Street (originally named Theatre Street).

 The original capacity was 2,200, made up as follows: